edwardhuh/YOLO/README.md

 # YOLO

-Setting up environment, and getting the crowdhuman data Navigate to the `data` folder, then run the following command on the terminal:
+## Setting up environment, and getting the crowdhuman data
+Navigate to the `data` folder, then run the following command on the terminal:
+Note: this script assumes that you have the correct set up for `python3` and `pip`.
 ```
 bash get_data.sh
 ```